 The most common symptom of kennel cough is a persistent, forceful cough that can sometimes sound like a goose honk.If you spend any amount of time around your dog, you should instantly be able to recognize the difference.
 The reverse sneeze is normal in certain breeds of dog, and usually just means your dog has some post-nasal drip or a slight throat irritation.

-There are also several symptoms associated with kennel cough that go beyond just the characteristic dry, hacking cough.
+There are also several kennel cough symptoms that go beyond just the characteristic dry hacking cough.
 You may also notice some of the following symptoms:

 - A runny nose